treecasiano/treecasiano.github.io/_posts/2015-08-08-hobby-generator.md

 layout: post
 title: "Hobby Generator"
 description: ""
-category: JavaScript
+category: projects
-tags: [Node.js, Express.js, JavaScript]
+tags: [Node.js, Express.js, JavaScript, Heroku]
 excerpt: I told myself I would keep up with my Node.js studies over the summer and all that I learned at Code Fellows, but Django has been a jealous mistress...
 ---
 {% include JB/setup %}